ElemeFE/element/examples/docs/en-US/tag.md

 ### Removable Tag

 :::demo `closable` attribute can be used to define a removable tag.
 It accepts a `Boolean`.
 By default the removal of Tag has a fading animation.
-If you don't want to use it, you can set the `close-transition` attribute, which accepts a `Boolean`, to `true`. `close` event triggers when Tag is removed.
+If you don't want to use it, you can set the `disable-transitions` attribute, which accepts a `Boolean`, to `true`. `close` event triggers when Tag is removed.

 ```html
 <el-tag